 What happens after I sign up?

-Sign up to hold a POP-UP Festival — for ANY size group of children, adults, or both together.
+The plan is to hold a POP-UP Festival — for ANY size group of children, adults, or both together.
 You can sign up as an individual volunteer or as an organization.
 Either way, here’s what you’ll receive:

 A welcome email with our timeline, and invitation to help with translation and sharing of the event